Bili-Sakura/OpenEarthMap-SAR-diffusers/README.md

 	    <td> <a href="https://drive.google.com/file/d/1LGqMu7NRTiSojKvWfiFLKJfQXEfirZf5/view?usp=drive_link">Download</a> </td>
     </tr>
 </table>
 The code for the UDA semantic segmentation task is borrowed from the <a href="https://github.com/lhoyer/DAFormer">DAFormer</a>.
-Thanks to the authors for making their code publically available.
+Thanks to the authors for making their code publicly available.
 <p>&nbsp;</p>